 Lila, the older sister, had tennis lessons, breast stroke, harmonica ensemble and miscellaneous.
 Mom doubled on all instructions, hardware, software, everything short of making sure the kid’s head was screwed on tight.

 “Don’t forget, Monica’s mom will be parked next to the coach’s BMW, so be ready to pack in the harmonica after swimming.
 Your bathing suit and cap are tucked under your seaweed snacks.

 “Set aside your tennis balls and racket for tomorrow along with your fins, goggles, and inhalers for scuba diving.
 Be sure to tell coach Bob when you stop breathing.”

 So what about piano?
 I didn’t hear anything about time to practice reminders?

-Poor Shiloh had been complaining lately that his “arms, legs and feet hurt.”
-(And football was around the corner)
+Poor Shiloh had been complaining lately that his “arms and legs hurt,” knowing football was around the corner.

-I heard mom’s voice trailing off as Shiloh piled into a pick-up with his teammates.
+Mom’s voice trailed off as he piled into a pick-up truck with his teammates.